With over 5,600 hotels worldwide, Hilton Honors can be an incredibly valuable hotel loyalty program for rewards driven travelers.

 How do I get Hilton Honors elite status?

 There are two ways to get Hilton Honors elite status: staying at Hilton properties enough to reach the thresholds for each level (starting at 4 stays or 10 nights in a calendar year for Silver status) or signing up for a Hilton Honors American Express card which comes with automatic Hilton Honors elite status.
-Learn more here.
+Learn more about Hilton Honors elite status levels here.

 What is the difference between Hilton Honors base points and bonus points?

 There are two types of points in the Hilton Honors program: base points which are earned by all Hilton Honors members for Hilton stays and bonus points which are awarded on top of base points through a range of other earning opportunities like using a Hilton Honors credit card.
 The only unique thing about base points is they can be used to qualify for Hilton Honors elite status.